PubChimps/IBMCodePatterns/ProgrammingLanguageClassification/README.md

 * Click on `Sign In` at the top of the page.

-* From the dashboard, click on `New Project` from the dashboard.
+* From the dashboard, click on `New Project` from the dashboard, select a `Complete` project.

   ![](images/new-project.png?raw=true)